alien-droid/Demographic-Analysis/README.md

 # Demographic-Analysis

-For reading the dataset, we recommend creates placing the '.csv' file within a `data` folder inside the `resources` folder.
+For reading the dataset, we recommend placing the '.csv' file (from Kaggle) within a `data` folder inside the `resources` folder.

 ## Problem Statement
 The study conducts an analysis of a sample of